FoxxMD/blog/_posts/2025-04-07-migrating-to-traefik.md

 * May cause dashboard to entirely disappear if error affects internal routes
 * Errors may look like dynamic if the error trickles downstream

-So..always check docker logs **first** and always restart traefik after any static config changes.
+So...always check docker logs **first** and always restart traefik after any static config changes.
 This is also why [access logs](#access-logs) should be separated from docker logs -- so that regular access noise output to docker logs does not drown out errors in traefik that are only output to docker logs.

 ### Clobbering Labels